shub007-tech/KickNoSub/README.md

 If you enjoy content on Kick, please support the creators by subscribing and engaging through the official platform.

+## 🙌 Support
+If you find KickNoSub useful, consider giving the project a ⭐ on GitHub!

 ## 📜 License
 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.